 My mindset suggests I will need to keep updating the temp variable until it is ready to write the correct descending range...
 I am really unsure how else to remediate...

-TEST CASE: Creating temp variable to store value and also ascertain when it has to finalise the write into the list end will become 5...
+TEST CASE: Creating temp variable to store value and also ascertain when it has to finalise the write into the list is total wrong...

 Note it is in the exact same junction 21....